syncfusion-content/xamarin-docs/Xamarin/Image-Editor/how-to/Clear-all-annotations.md

 documentation : ug
 ---

-# Clear all annotations (Text, Shapes, Paths, Custom views) from Image Editor (SfImageEditor)
+# Clear all annotations (Text, Shapes, Paths, etc) from Image Editor

 By invoking the ClearAnnotations method of SfImageEditor, we can clear all the annotations (Text, Shapes, Path, CustomView) added in the image editor without resetting the other edits (Rotation, Flip, Crop, Effects, etc).